kircherlab/hemoMIPs/README.md

 ## Run pipeline

 Ready to go!
 If you run the pipeline on a cluster see the `cluster.json` for an estimate of minimum requirements for the individual jobs.
+Note that this depends on your dataset size so you may have to adjust this.

 ```bash
 conda activate hemoMIPs